thomasweaver/rambo-uni/introduction/README.md

 cat Vagrantfile
 ```

+Configuration for your running guests including private keys can be found in .vagrant folder

 ## Provisioning
 Provisioners can be defined within the Vagrantfile configuration such as a Shell script, ansible playbook, chef recipe etc.